rburkholder/apparition/README.md

-# Apparition - an immaterial appearance that seems real, and is generally sudden or startling in its manifestation
+# Apparition - Home/Office Automation/Monitoring

-Home/Office Automation/Monitoring
+Apparition is an immaterial appearance that seems real, and is generally sudden or startling in its manifestation -- something akin to what a monitoring and automation solution may appear to be.

 Proposed tooling:
 * C++ as primary backbone